Low Histamine Probiotics–Is Your Probiotic Making You Sick?

 Recently, our family started using Smidge (formerly GutPro).
 It's a probiotic unlike many others in that it's super concentrated.
 It's not cheap, but it lasts a REALLY REALLY long time.

-Other Low-Histamine Probiotic Blends
+More Low-Histamine Blends

-Following are some blends of various strains that should not exacerbate histamine intolerance and might even help heal it.
+Here are some blends of various strains that should not exacerbate histamine intolerance and might even help heal it.

 What probiotics do you use?
+Please share in the comments below?

 Sources: